|

 property with the inspector, you will find the written report easier to understand.

+Q) What if the report reveals problems?
 A) No house is perfect.
 When the inspector identifies problems, it does not

 indicate you should not buy the house.
 His findings serve to educate you in